DynamicGenetics/Epicosm_legacy/README.md

 A backup of the entire database is stored in "./output/twitter_db/".
 This can be restored by MongoDB using
 the command "mongorestore [your name given to the database] [the path to the mongodump file]
 for example:
-mongoresotore twitter_db ./output/twitter_db/tweets
+mongoresotore -d twitter_db ./output/twitter_db/tweets
-(However, please check MongoDB documentation as commands sometimes change)
+(However, please check MongoDB documentation as commands can change)